m90/seeThru/README.md

-# seeThru - HTML5 video with alpha channel transparencies

 ## Before you start

 Unless you still need to support Internet Explorer, __you probably do not need this library (which dates back to 2012) anymore__.
-Using WebM and HEVC video codecs, you can have native transparent HTML5 video in all browsers as of late 2020.
+Using WebM and HEVC video formats, you can have native transparent HTML5 video in all browsers as of late 2020.

 Check out the ongoing discussion in [__this issue__][34] for more information.

 ---

+# seeThru - HTML5 video with alpha channel transparencies

 [![Build Status](https://travis-ci.org/m90/seeThru.svg?branch=master)](https://travis-ci.org/m90/seeThru)

 > This package adds "support" for the lacking alpha channel in HTML5 `<video>` elements.
 Formerly known as "jquery-seeThru"

----

 Your HTML5 video source is re-rendered into a canvas-element, adding the possibility to use transparencies in your video.
 Alpha information is either included in the video's source file (moving) or in a seperate `<img>`-element (static).